-We have been asked literally multiple times to explain how to disable a key on keyboard in Windows operating system.
-Why anyone would want to do this is something of a mystery, but for those who want to disable a key on keyboard in Windows 10, Windows 8/8.1 or Windows 7, here is the perfect solution.
+We have been asked literally multiple times to explain how to disable a key on the keyboard in the Windows operating system.
+Why anyone would want to do this is something of a mystery, but for those who want to disable a key on the keyboard in Windows 10, Windows 8/8.1 or Windows 7, here is the perfect solution.

-There is a provision in Group Policy to turn on or off some popular keys such as the Windows logo key but other keys on the keyboard can’t be disabled using Group Policy.
+There is a provision in Group Policy to turn on or off some popular keys such as the Windows logo key, but other keys on the keyboard can’t be disabled using Group Policy.

-While one can manually edit Windows Registry to disable a key, most users prefer get things done without touching the Registry.
+While one can manually edit Windows Registry to disable a key, most users prefer to get things done without touching the Registry.

 For all those looking for a simple solution to get one or more keys on the keyboard on a PC running Windows 10 or earlier versions, you can use a free tool called Simple Disable Key.

-The Simple Disable Key sports an easy-to-understand interface and disabling a key on your keyboard is extremely easy when using this software.
+The Simple Disable Key sports an easy-to-understand interface, and disabling a key on your keyboard is extremely easy when using this software.

 Disable a key for a specific program

-Although this is the initial release of the program, Simple Disable Key is extremely nice and works without any issues.
+Although this is the initial release of the program, Simple Disable Key is exceptionally nice and works without any issues.
 In our test, it recognized all keys of my Lenovo ThinkPad as well as of my Microsoft Wireless 6000 keyboard.

 In short, you can use Simple Disable Key to disable all alphabet keys (A to Z), function keys (F1 to F12), Control, Alt, Tab, Esc, Windows logo, Shift, CapsLock, Spacebar, NumLock, Home, Insert, Page Up, Page Down, Delete, End, Print Screen, Scroll Lock, Pause and arrow keys.